 Cinematic soundscape for an alternative James Bond will a Scott Walker type ballad with on-the-continent easy style female backing vocals that hint at French Pop with a killer keyboard hook superb production values that never lose that loving feeling!
 Warm, emotive and stunning stuff!

 15 Crazy Crazy

-Another fine jazzy rave up that make fingers pop, hips move to the brass volleys, this dancer bounces and bops and breaks into killer licks and is a real solid good time charlie of a track, well stroked drums and rolling piano motives stack up too a flapper of a frenzy!
+Another fresh jazzy rave-up that make fingers pop, hips move to the brass volleys, this dancer bounces, and bops and breaks into killer licks and is a real solid good time feeling of a track, well-stroked drums and rolling piano motives stack up to a flapper of a frenzy!